 Mesothelioma occurs in men 4 times more often than women.
 Researchers believe men develop mesothelioma more often because occupational asbestos exposure typically happens in male-dominated industries.
-Contact us today if you’re interested in professional homecare for mesothelioma.
+Contact us today if you’re interested in professional caregiving services in Tucson or nearby area to help with care for someone you love who has mesothelioma.

 6 Health Tips for Men with Mesothelioma